Building Customer Trust with social media | ProvenExpert.com

 Gain "social trust" - digital brand ambassadors can help

 Brands like Hello Body, Mermaid+Me, and Banana Beauty have relied almost exclusively on influencers and their followers to market their products from the beginning.
-Using regular discount code campaigns, these brands have generated more than 100 million euros in sales in recent months, even though the brands have only been on the beauty market for a few years.
+By means of regular discount code campaigns, these brands have been able to generate more than 100 million euros in sales in recent months, even though the brands have only been on the beauty market for a few years.

 Why do users follow a brand online?

-Anything that adds value to customers is suitable for your business and reputation.
+Anything that adds value to customers is good for your business and reputation.
 But how can a company be perceived as better, more entertaining, more informative than its competitors in the battle for attention?
 How can a fan, once won, be permanently retained?
 The answer to all these questions is: publish content on your channels that offers the target group relevant added value.
-Videos with behind-the-scenes insights, guides and tutorials, interviews, exciting facts and figures, but of course, also discount promotions, competitions or events to which only social followers are invited.
-But here, too, use the promotions sparingly.
+Videos with behind-the-scenes insights, guides and tutorials, interviews, exciting facts and figures, but of course also discount promotions, competitions or events to which only social followers are invited.
+But here too, use the promotions sparingly.

-Being active on social media as a company - these are the things to avoid!
+Being active on social media as a company - these are the no-go's!

 As the name suggests, social networks focus on the social aspects.
-Therefore, it is taboo to bombard users and followers with too many advertising messages.
+Therefore, it is a clear taboo to bombard users and followers with too many advertising messages.
 46% of users find too many advertising messages annoying.
 Instead, use the standard ads of the respective platform.
-Use isolated but well-thought-out campaigns that appeal to your followers and inspire them.
+Use isolated, but well thought-out campaigns that appeal to your followers and inspire them.
 Don't post just for the sake of posting.
+Again, sometimes less is more.
 You want to add value to your subscribers, not spread irrelevant information.
-Again, sometimes less is more.

-Of course, responding quickly, especially when users have a problem or voice criticism, is often crucial to resolving the conflict soon.
-In doing so, always try to remain calm and respond in a considerate manner.
+An often underrated taboo is not replying to comments and messages.
+It can quickly become overwhelming to keep an eye on the inboxes of various social media channels in addition to the support and info inbox and telephone availability.
+But again, respond as quickly as possible.
+As a quick tip, tools like Hootsuite and Buffer make it easy to maintain multiple social media channels simultaneously, allowing for timely responses as well.
+Of course, responding quickly, especially when users have a problem or voice criticism, is often crucial to resolving the conflict quickly.
+In doing so, always try to remain calm and respond in a considered manner.
 Escalating the situation could result in further negative feedback.
-Remain calm and objective, acknowledge mistakes and work together to find the best way to resolve the situation.
+Remain calm and objective, acknowledge mistakes, and work together to find the best way to resolve the situation.
 Trust that has been disappointed or lost is difficult to rebuild, so maintaining the community should be a top priority.

 Here's how - Communicate properly on social media